-School of Nursing, Health, and Exercise Science CAROLE KENNER, DEAN School Mission Statement The mission of the School of Nursing, Health, and Exercise Science is congruent with that of The College of New Jersey in promoting excellence, valuing diversity, and providing a service in a community of learners.
-The School of Nursing, Health, and Exercise Science serves the people of New Jersey and the nation by preparing professional nurses at the baccalaureate level and advanced practice nurses at the master's level, with all graduates prepared to be successful, ethical, and visionary leaders in a multicultural, highly technological, and increasingly global world.
-Master of Science in Nursing (NURS_MSN01), (NURS_MSN02), (NURS_MSN04), (NURS_MSN04), (NURS_MSN03), and (NURS_MSN15) Constance Kartoz, Coordinator, Graduate Programs in Nursing The Master of Science in Nursing prepares advanced nurses to care for individuals, families, and school age children.
+School of Nursing and Health Sciences CAROLE KENNER, DEAN School Mission Statement The mission of the School of Nursing and Health Sciences is congruent with that of The College of New Jersey in promoting excellence, valuing diversity, and providing a service in a community of learners.
+The School of Nursing and Health Sciences serves the people of New Jersey and the nation by preparing professional nurses at the baccalaureate level and advanced practice nurses at the master's level, with all graduates prepared to be successful, ethical, and visionary leaders in a multicultural, highly technological, and increasingly global world.
+Master of Science in Nursing (NURS_MSN01), (NURS_MSN02), (NURS_MSN04), (NURS_MSN04), (NURS_MSN03), and (NURS_MSN15) Mary Ann Dugan, Coordinator, Graduate Programs in Nursing The Master of Science in Nursing prepares advanced nurses to care for individuals, families, and school age children.
 The curriculum builds on the nursing and scientific knowledge base of the baccalaureate-prepared nurse and focuses on advanced clinical decision-making and critical-thinking skills.
-Graduates are prepared to accurately and critically assess the health and illness experiences of individuals, families, and school age children to develop health interventions, and to evaluate healthcare outcomes.
-The program offers six options.
+Graduates are prepared to accurately and critically assess the health and illness experiences of individuals, families, and school age children to develop health interventions, and to evaluate healthcare The program offers six options.
 Four nurse practitioner options include: Family Nurse Practitioner, Adult/Gerontological Primary Care Nurse Practitioner, Neonatal Nurse Practitioner, and a variation in the Family Nurse Practitioner option for BSN-prepared nurse midwives and nurse practitioners.
 Two additional MSN options are the Clinical Nurse Leader and the School Nurse.
 The MSN programs begin in the fall.
 There is also a bridge sequence of courses leading to the MSN for RNs with a non-nursing baccalaureate.
 Three post-MSN certifications are offered: Family Nurse Practitioner, Adult/Gerontological Primary Care Nurse Practitioner and Family Nurse Practitioner for Specialized NPs.
 Post -MSN programs begin in fall or spring, depending on the specialty track.
-Two new School Nurse certification programs are available which meet NJ State requirements for school nurse certification.
-The two programs include: The School Nurse Non-Instructional Certificate and the School Nurse Instructional Certificate.
-Both school nurse certificate programs have been approved by the Department of Education in the State of New Jersey.
+A School Nurse Instructional Certificate is available which meets NJ State requirements for school nurse certificationand has been approved by the Department of Education in the State of New Jersey..
 Most classes are offered during the evenings, although some required classes and activities may be offered during the day.
 All MSN and certificate options include clinical practicum experiences.
 Clinical practicum hours are during the day, usually on weekdays.
 Clinical experiences take place under the guidance of experienced advanced practice nurses, school nurses, clinical nurse leaders, physicians, or other advanced nursing practitioners as appropriate to the area of specialization and to the program.
 Required practicum hours for each course are listed in the course descriptions.
 Most MSN options may be completed in two years and two summers of full-time study.
 Students may take up to six years of part-time study to complete any of the options.
 Faculty advisers work closely with each student to plan an appropriate course of study and to ensure progress through the program.
 The master degree programs in nursing at The College of New Jersey are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036-1120, 202.887.6791.
 Admission Requirements: